DrBarnabus/secure-pass/README.md

 - Uses the state of the art, secure modern password hashing algorithm [Argon2ID].
 - Uses Buffer's for safer memory management.
+- Uses static functions for basic operations, so you don't have to create a new instance every time.
+- asynchronous functions are defined to work with async/await, promises and callbacks.
+Synchronous versions are also available just in-case you don't want your hashing and verification to be  asynchronous.
 - Allows for generation of one time use authentication tokens to be used in your own password reset flow.
 - Easily configurable work factors, allowing you to increase the security of your hashes over time.
 - Three default difficulty configurations for password hashing, as defined in [libsodium]'s implementation.
 Allowing you to configure your security level based on some recommended predefined values.